ember-learn/ember-blog/content/the-ember-times-issue-211.md

 ## [🌌 Live Coding at EmberConf 2024: WarpDrive Legacy Relationships Support](https://www.youtube.com/watch?v=YagBVhaq_NM)

-Join us as we dive into the exciting world of[WarpDrive previously known as EmberData live](https://www.youtube.com/watch?v=YagBVhaq_NM) from New York City!
+Join us as we dive into the exciting world of [WarpDrive (previously known as EmberData) live](https://www.youtube.com/watch?v=YagBVhaq_NM) from New York City!
 Despite the hustle and bustle, we're tackling some critical updates and sharing our progress with you.
 Apologies for the background noise, we couldn't find a quiet spot, but the energy of the city is all part of the experience.
 Stay tuned for insights, discussions, and a peek into our development process in this vibrant atmosphere!

 ---